 - Proven to Stop Fires Starting

 About 40% of household fires start from unattended cooking, for example, a pot on the stove overheats, smokes and then ignites.
-When the source of heat is cut as soon as smoke is detected, a devastating fire can be prevented.
+When the source of heat is cut as soon as smoke is detected, a fire and damage can be prevented.
 The Fire Denyer cuts off the source of heat within seconds.
-Tests show the time between smoke and ignition is about seven minutes.
+Tests show the time between smoke and ignition is typically about seven minutes.

 Additional Benefits of The Fire Denyer System:

-- Best full household smoke detector alarm warning system
+- Full household smoke detector alarm warning system

-- All smoke detectors are interconnected and sound simultaneously
+- Smoke detectors are interconnected and sound simultaneously

 - Cost effective